-A majority of the votes of shares of common stock and Series A preferred stock, in each case outstanding on April 13, 2017, the record date, with the Series A preferred stock counted on an as if converted to common stock basis, represented at the meeting in person or by proxy, constitutes a quorum.
+A majority of the votes of shares of common stock and Series A preferred stock, collectively outstanding on April 29, 2020, the Record Date, with the Series A preferred stock counted on an as if converted to common stock basis, represented virtually at the meeting or by proxy, constitutes a quorum.
 Abstentions and broker non-votes will count towards the quorum.
 If your shares are held in street name and you do not provide voting instructions to the brokerage firm that holds your shares, the brokerage firm can, in its discretion, vote your unvoted shares on matters on which it is permitted to exercise authority ("routine" matters).
 A broker non-vote occurs when a broker, bank or other holder of record holding shares for a beneficial owner does not vote on a particular proposal because it does not have discretionary voting power for that particular item, or chooses not to vote, and has not received instructions from the beneficial owner.
 Common stock and Series A preferred stock will vote together as one class on the items of business listed on the proxy card.
 The votes required are as follows:

-Item One: Directors are elected by a plurality of votes cast, so the seven nominees receiving the most votes will be elected.
+Item One: Directors are elected by a plurality of votes cast, so the eight nominees receiving the most votes will be elected.
 Stockholders who do not wish to vote for one or more of the individual nominees may withhold their authority to vote in the manner provided on the proxy card or Internet or telephone voting systems.
 Brokerage firms do not have authority to vote customers' unvoted shares held by firms in street name for the election of directors.
 As a result, any shares not voted by a beneficial owner will be treated as a broker non-vote.
 Such broker non-votes or abstentions will have no effect on the results of this vote.

-Item Two: Ratifying the appointment of our independent registered public accounting firm for the fiscal year ending June 30, 2017 requires a majority of the votes cast on that item.
+Item Two: Ratifying the appointment of our independent registered public accounting firm for the fiscal year ending June 30, 2020 requires a majority of the votes cast on that item.
 Brokerage firms have authority to discretionarily vote customers' unvoted shares held in street name on this proposal.
 Abstentions and broker non-votes will count neither for nor against the proposal.

-Item Three: Approval of our 2011 Incentive Stock Plan, as amended and restated, requires a majority of the votes cast on that item.
-Broker non-votes will count neither for nor against ratification, while abstentions, under the rules of the principal exchange on which our common stock is listed, the NYSE MKT LLC (the "NYSE MKT"), will be considered as votes cast on the item, and thus count against the proposal.
+Item Three: Approval of an increase in common stock available for issuance under our 2011 Stock Incentive Plan by 10,000,000 shares requires a majority of the votes represented at the virtual meeting on that item.
+Broker non-votes will count neither for nor against ratification, while abstentions, under the rules of the principal exchange on which our common stock is listed, the NYSE American LLC (the "NYSE American"), will be considered as votes cast on the item, and therefore count against the proposal.